Why Do We Need Weight Decay in Modern Deep Learning?: Weight decay for large language models: additional figures and details

-We show the results for models trained \textit{weight decay on LayerNorm weights} in in Fig.~\ref{fig:owt_gpt2small256_penalize_layernorm}.
-We see that penalizing all parameters in weight decay (i.e., including the LayerNorm parameters) leads to the same effect for smaller $\lambda_{WD}$ (like $0.1$) but underperforms on larger $\lambda_{WD}$ (like $0.3$).
+We present the following additional figures related to the LLM experiments.
+We show that the validation loss of a GPT-2-124M model is determined by the training loss and not influenced by $\lambda$ in Fig.~\ref{fig:owt_gpt2small256_correlation_train_val}.
+We also show that the generalization gap stays close to zero throughout training for different $\lambda$ for both 124M and 774M parameter models.
+We show the results for models trained \textit{weight decay on LayerNorm weights} in Fig.~\ref{fig:owt_gpt2small256_penalize_layernorm}.
+We see that penalizing all parameters in weight decay (i.e., including the LayerNorm parameters) leads to the same effect for smaller $\lambda$ (like $0.1$) but underperforms on larger $\lambda$ (like $0.3$).
 Note that when WD is applied on all weights, this changes the optimal value of the objective.
 In Fig.~\ref{fig:owt_gpt2small256_l2_reg}, we train models with $\ell_2$ regularization instead of decoupled weight decay as in AdamW \citep{loshchilov2017decoupled}.
 We observe that $\ell_2$ regularization instead of weight decay leads to the same effect as decoupled weight decay \citep{loshchilov2017decoupled}.
 We train models using SGD with momentum and show the results in Fig.~\ref{fig:owt_gpt2small256_sgdm}.
 We see that weight decay leads to a similar improvement in training loss for SGD with momentum as well.
 We show multiple metrics in Fig.~\ref{fig:owt_gpt2small256_grad_related_metrics} for the models shown in Fig.~\ref{fig:owt_gpt2small256}: gradient variance, gradient norm, and weight norm plots that complement Fig.~\ref{fig:owt_gpt2small256_elr} in the main part.
 In Fig.~\ref{fig:owt_gpt2small256_with_averaging}, we show results of weight averaging that suggests the suboptimality gap between runs with different $\lambda$ is much smaller than what the loss at $w_t$ suggests.
 However, weight averaging is still less effective than fine-tuning with a tiny LR as in Fig.~\ref{fig:owt_gpt2small256}.
-We show the results of training with longer LR schedules in Fig.~\ref{fig:owt_gpt2small256_slower_lr_decay}.
-We see that slightly larger length of the cosine LR decay leads to a similar effect as weight decay, supporting the effective learning rate view on the role of weight decay.
-Note that this experiment is similar to Fig.~A1 in \citet{hoffmann2022training}.
-Finally, in Fig.~\ref{fig:owt_gpt2small_bfloat16_diff_lr}, we show results of models trained context length 1024.
+Finally, in Fig.~\ref{fig:owt_gpt2small_bfloat16_diff_lr_weight_norms}, we show results of models trained context length 1024.
 We see that the training loss over iterations for models trained with a range of LR and WD (all are \texttt{bfloat16}).
 All runs with LR smaller than $0.001$ successfully converge but the final training loss is higher than for LR $0.001$.
 In addition, we observe that lower learning rates prevent the weights from growing too much.